apache/apisix/docs/en/latest/FAQ.md

 ## Why does the `make deps` command fail in source installation?

 When executing the `make deps` command, an error such as the one shown below occurs.
 This is caused by the missing openresty's `openssl` development kit, you need to install it first.
-Please refer to the [install-dependencies.md](install-dependencies.md) document for installation.
+Please refer to the [install dependencies](install-dependencies.md) document for installation.

 ```shell
 $ make deps